relayshanghai/relay-supa-club/docs/supabase/index.md

 # Creating changes to the database

 When creating a change to the database, it is recommended that you create granular changes.
+If you want to add two tables, make two separate changes/migration files.

 e.g. Here you add column `foo` first and create foreign key after.